My Writings. My Thoughts.

 Mr Maroni said leaving Libya would become extremely hard come May 15, when the agreement on joint patrols by Italian and Libyan personnel of the Libyan 2,000-kilometre coastline enters into force.

-ifo from
+ifo from there

 ...Finding Neverland The land of plenty escaping a reality so dark ..ending up dead